 How to measure your room

-The easiest way to record your measurements is to use a tape measure to measure the actual wall from one end to the other.
+The easiest way to sketch your floor plan with measurements is to use a tape measure to measure the actual wall from one end to the other.
 Record the measurements on your drawing in feet and inches.

 Start at the beginning of a the longest wall and measure the width of the room.
 Measure the distance from there to the beginning of a door, window, or other permanent structure.
 Mark that measurement on your plan.
 See image below.